NJ Criminal Law: Marital Privilege One Step Further

 NJ recognizes a crime-fraud exception to marital privilege, so spouses cannot shield criminal communications.
 How this affects criminal cases.

-The New Jersey Senate on June 25 gave final legislative approval to a bill that would restrict when criminal defendants may invoke a privilege that bars communication between spouses from being admitted into evidence.
+You assume that what you tell your spouse stays between the two of you, even in a courtroom.
+In New Jersey, that assumption now has a limit: on June 25, the Senate gave final legislative approval to a bill that would restrict when criminal defendants may invoke the privilege that bars communication between spouses from being admitted into evidence.

 The Senate passed the measure, A3636, in a 39-0 vote, without debate.
 It now goes to Gov. Chris Christie, who will likely sign the bill into law.